technicalwriting/hank/README.md

 ## Licenses

-Here are the licenses for the technical documents that were used as training data.
+Licenses for the technical documents that were used as training data.

 ### developer.chrome.com